The Columbus Campus is closed: More

 - Collegiate Leadership Conference Of Ohio (CLCO)

 CLCO empowers the next generation of college students to develop their leadership skills, construct a professional network, and make a difference through civic and community engagement.
-Through workshops (including a special track for "First Generation" college students), keynote speakers and community service projects, the conference encourages college students to make history every day by investing themselves in the world around them and by actively participating in their own leadership evolution.
+Through workshops, keynote speakers and community service projects, the conference encourages college students to make history every day by investing themselves in the world around them and by actively participating in their own leadership evolution.

 Interested in joining us?